tellor-io/saleContract/README.md

 # Sale Contract

-This contracted is intended to help miners buy the 1000 Tributes necessary for staking and becoming part of the Tellor network.
+This contract is intended to help miners buy the 1000 Tributes necessary for staking and becoming part of the Tellor network.

 # Testing